HB Financial Solutions Ltd Terms and Conditions of Trading.

 Creditors: Any and all of your unsecured Creditors whose details you will provide to us in accordance with section 3.

-Period: The period during which the Financial Management Plan is in operation.
+Period: The period during which the Debt Management Plan is in operation.

 Fees: The fees to be paid by you to us in accordance with the Financial Management Plan.